hexagon6/solid-kit/README.md

 Run `pnpm run ci` to check if the full stack is still working after changes.

+### Base Path

+If you want to deploy your Single Page Application on a different path than `/` you can set the environment variable BASEPATH when building, e.g.:

+`BASEPATH=/alternative pnpm run build` if you will deploy your application in a `/alternative` subfolder on your webserver.

 ### Storybook

 > Status: Implemented, but not yet published